IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Elegance requires that the number of defining equations be small.
 Five is better than ten, and one is better than five.
 On this score, one might facetiously say that String Theory is the ultimate epitome of elegance.
 With all the years that String Theory has been studied, no one has found even a single defining equation!
 The number at present count is zero.
 We know neither what the fundamental equations of the theory are nor even if it has any.”

 ― <a href="https://en.wikipedia.org/wiki/Leonard_Susskind" target="_blank">Leonard Susskind</a>

+>“[Smolin] is mistaking an aspect of the mathematical language being used for one of the physics being described.
+New physical theories are often discovered using a mathematical language that is not the most suitable for them...
+In string theory, it has always been clear that the physics is background-independent even if the language being used is not, and the search for a more suitable language continues.
+Indeed, as Smolin belatedly notes, [AdS/CFT] provides a solution to this problem, one that is unexpected and powerful.”

+― <a href="https://en.wikipedia.org/wiki/Joseph_Polchinski" target="_blank">Joseph Polchinski</a>

 >“In pre-relativistic mechanics, time is a special physical quantity, whose value is measured by physical clocks, that plays the role of the independent variable of physical evolution.”